What Is This Thing? How to Identify Unknown Objects

 - Shopping by image: Find similar products when you know what an item looks like but do not know its name.
 Object identifier apps are frequently used for replacement shopping, manual searches, and compatibility checks.

-Unknown Object Identification Limitations
+What Unknown Object Identification Can Miss

 Related Articles